What is a sealant?

 How does it work?

-A runny material flows into the grooves and pits of the teeth and a light is used to harden the material, making is strong and resilient to your biting forces.
+A liquid material flows into the grooves and pits of the teeth and a light is used to harden the material within about 10 to 20 seconds making it strong and resilient to your biting forces.

 Once in place, the sealant acts as a seal to prevent bacteria and sugar from getting into those deeper pits and grooves to help prevent a future cavity in that area.